ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 ### Top 3 Magic Commands

-Out of that list, here are the top 3 most interesting / useful ones.
+Out of the many magic commands available, these three are particularly useful.

 #### `%history`